akashmjn/tinydiarize/README.md

 - *Speaker diarization* labels who said what in a transcript (e.g. Speaker A, Speaker B …).
 It is essential for conversation transcripts like meetings or podcasts.
 - *tinydiarize*  aims to be a minimal, interpretable  extension of OpenAI's [Whisper](https://github.com/openai/whisper) models that adds speaker diarization with few extra dependencies (inspired by [minGPT](https://github.com/karpathy/minGPT)).
-- This uses a finetuned model that adds special tokens to mark speaker changes [[reference]](#references).
+- This uses a finetuned model that adds special tokens to mark speaker changes [[1,2,3,4]](#references).
 It can use *both voice and semantic context to tell speakers apart*, which is a unique benefit of this approach.
 - It needs a tiny change to the inference code (<50 lines ), and runs with minimal extra cost.
 This makes it easy to add to ports like [whisper.cpp](https://github.com/ggerganov/whisper.cpp) that run on consumer hardware like MacBooks and iPhones.